CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_10_Lab.md

 1. From the Cloud Shell pane, run the following to verify that the role was created successfully:

-* Please make sure to replace the Deployment-id, you can find the `Deployment-id` from the environment details page.

    ```powershell
    Get-AzRoleDefinition -Name 'Virtual Machine Operator (Custom)'
    ```